 The Basics are a demonstration of the basic understanding of the assignment.
-First drafts will be graded solely on your understanding of the basics.
+Completion drafts will be graded solely on your understanding of the basics.

 - Choose a single discourse community to focus on.
 The community you choose must be reasonably sized, active, user-focused, and new to you.
 You cannot choose a community that you already belong to. - Observe the community thoroughly by reading, watching, asking questions, interviewing, and eventually participating.
 You should take thorough notes and take many screen captures or photos during your observation.
 Remember, in many spaces, things may be deleted without warning.
-If you don't document your observations, you may never be able to find those specific examples again. - Please note: observing and taking notes is a big part of the project, but most of your notes will not end up in your final project.
+If you do not document your observations, you may never be able to find those specific examples again. - Please note: observing and taking notes is a big part of the project, but most of your notes will not end up in your final project.
 Your notes are to help you create claims, but it may take several hours of observation before you know what you're looking for.
-Take notes even for things that you think you won't need, as it's likely that your claim will shift throughout the process.
+Take notes even for things that you think you will not need, as it is likely that your claim will shift throughout the process.
 You may need those notes later! - Make a clear and convincing claim or closely related series of claim related to the discourse of your community.
-Your claim(s) should be: - Clearly and directly stated early in the project. - Surprising.
-This means that your claim should not be obvious to a casual observer.
-If you can make your claim before observing, it's a bad claim. - Unique: This means that your claim should not apply to other spaces.
+Your claim(s) should be: - o Clear, meaning that your claim is directly stated early on and is easy to understand. - o Surprising, meaning that your claim should not be obvious to a casual observer.
+If you can make your claim before observing, it is a bad claim. - o Unique, meaning that your claim should not apply to other spaces.
 If you can make the same claim about several other spaces in the class, it's a bad claim. - Support your claim(s) with evidence that is directly tied to your claim.
-This means you'll need to choose evidence from your observations carefully.
-Evidence that doesn't directly support your claim should not be included.
+This means you will need to choose evidence from your observations carefully.
+Evidence that does not directly support your claim should not be included.
 Evidence may include quotes, links, screen captures, interviews, and so on. - Direct your project to an interested but novice audience: someone who wants to join your discourse community but is not already a member.
 This means that may be required to explain some ideas necessary to understand your claims and evidence.